It's not OK to laugh at someone who stammers

 When Rhian Binns was laughed at by a barista in Costa when ordering a tea, she decided enough was enough.
 She tweeted them to highlight the issue, never imagining it would go viral and lead to an invitation to appear on BBC Breakfast.
 This International Stammering Awareness Day, she urges us all to talk about it.

 I've stammered all my life and have been in and out of speech therapy.
 I’ve tried all the different techniques and even made up little tricks myself: tapping my leg (which turned into hitting my leg), clicking my fingers under the table, having a mint in my mouth and switching words.
 You name it, I’ve tried it.

 Now 27, my stammer isn’t as severe as it was.
 I think I’ve learnt to accept it more; accept that I talk differently to others and that I’m not going to ‘grow out of it’ as I was always told.
 Accepting my stammer has made things easier.
-I’m no longer trying to hide it and talk fluently.
+I’m no longer trying to hide it or trying to talk fluently.
 I don’t let it define me and I speak openly about my stammer, which really does help.
 Unfortunately, not everyone is so accepting.

 I know I speak for many when I say that not a week goes by when I’m not laughed at for my stammer.
 I’ve gotten used to people looking at me strangely when I first meet them, or when I order food at a restaurant.
 I shouldn’t have to have thick skin and brush off comments or sniggering, and I recently finally took a stand and said it’s not OK to laugh at someone who stammers.